I've spent over 10,000 hours testing the best mattresses for side sleepers – these 3 are the winners

 - 10,000+ hours of sleep product testing

-Finding the best mattress for side sleepers is an important consideration if you lie on your side at night.
+Finding the best mattress for a side sleeper is an important consideration if we lie on our side at night.

-So far, I’ve put nearly 40 mattresses through Ideal Home’s mattress testing process, many of which are designed specifically for side sleepers.
-To help you find the right option for you, I’ve rounded up my three top recommendations below.
+So far, I’ve put over 45 mattresses through Ideal Home’s mattress testing process, many of which are designed specifically for side sleepers.
+To help you find the right option for you, I’ve rounded up my three top recommendations below, taking into consideration support and cushioning, as well as factors such as breathability, ease of care, value for money, delivery, and customer service.

 The quick list